vydanasindhu/Sockets/README.md

 Currently we are hosting our game using Replit.
 The game can be accessed using the link - https://sockets.vydanasindhu.repl.co/

-We are using Replit on a free trial.
-The above link will be inaccessible from Dec 5th.
-We will be hosting it again using a different account on free trial which would be accessible till Dec 18th.
-We will be providing the updated link  on the 5th.

 # Running the game locally

 1) Clone the repository using the command -